grepdisc/kindfools/_pages/writeon.md

 - Tuesday, August 20, 2024 WRITE ON at Big Big Table
 - Tuesday, August 27, 2024 WRITE ON in French and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}
 - Tuesday, September 24, 2024 WRITE ON at the BURC
+- Tuesday, October 1, 2024 WRITE ON at the Women's Empowerment group at the BURC
+- Thursday, October 3rd WRITE ON at [Rise of WNY](http://riseofwny.org/)